 Instructions

-- Place sugar, ¾ cup water, pepper and star anise in a a small pot and bring to a boil.
+- Place sugar, ¾ cup water, pepper and star anise in a small pot and bring to a boil.
 Simmer for 10 minutes until slightly thick.
 Strain and reserve for salad.

 - Toss fruit with syrup adding as much as desired.